cyclozzo/site-templates/index.markdown

 ## System Requirement

 * Two machines for Master with fail-over and Console.
-* At least five machines for a distributed database and file system with high-availability and fail-over.
+* At least five machines for our distributed database and file system with high-availability and fail-over.

-*Though Cyclozzo could be run in just two machine cluster.
-We recommend the specs mentioned above.*
+*Although Cyclozzo could be configured to run in just two machine cluster, We recommend the specs mentioned above.*

 Machine Configuration goes here...